kazurayam/unittest-helper/README.md

 }

 dependencies {
-    testImplementation("com.kazurayam:unittest-helper:0.1.0")
+    testImplementation("com.kazurayam:unittest-helper:0.1.2")
 }
 ```

 ### Test code examples

-Here I assume you have a Gradle project with a JUnit5 test class which is to write an output file into the local directory.
-You want to choose the output directory amongst the following 3:
+Here I assume you have a Gradle project with a JUnit5 test class.
+The test wants to write a file into a local directory.
+You want to choose the directory amongst the following 3:

-1. immediately under the `<projectDir>`
+1. immediately under the project directory
-2. under the default directory: `<projectDir>/test-output`
+2. under a directory named `test-output` by minimum coding effort
 3. under a custom directory: `<projectDir>/build/tmp/testOutput`

 #### Ex1: Write a file immediately under the project dir

 ```
 package my;

-import com.kazurayam.unittest.TestHelper;
 import org.junit.jupiter.api.Test;

-import java.nio.charset.StandardCharsets;
 import java.nio.file.Files;
 import java.nio.file.Path;
 import java.nio.file.Paths;